2024148055/2024148055.github.io/_pages/about.md

 I’m interested in creating immersive interaction—using **AI** to make human-computer interaction feel more natural and lifelike.
 While I’m early on hands-on experience, I’m building foundations through coursework (e.g., deep neural networks and related topics).

-Also, I enjoy the problem-solving process.
-And I value learning with great peers through programming contests and study groups too.
+Also, I enjoy algorithmic problem solving and thrive learning with peers in contests and study groups.

 ## Education